 Preheat the oven to 325 degrees.

-Cut two pieces of baking parchment to fit the bottoms of two loaf pans.
+Cut two pieces of baking parchment to fit the bottoms of two standard loaf pans (9 by 5 by 3-inch).
 Lightly oil the sides.
-Divide the batter among two lightly oiled loaf pans.
+Divide the batter among the two loaf pans.
 Sprinkle the almonds evenly over the tops of the loaves.

 Bake for 40 to 50 minutes, or until a knife inserted in the center of a loaf tests clean.
 Take care not to overbake.